Jackeyxie/BgpEvpnCoreMonitor/README.md

 no shut
 ```

-The default is True, whereby whenever all BGP EVPN peerings are UP or DOWN, the active ESI interfaces are checked before being disabled or enabled.
+The default is True, whereby whenever all BGP EVPN peerings are newly UP or DOWN, the active ESI interfaces are checked before being enabled or disabled respectively.

 Lastly, if it is desired that BgpEvpnCoreMonitor be loaded automatically at boot time, the boot extensions must be modified accordingly: